pretix/pretix/doc/development/style.rst

 * Indent your code with four spaces.
-* Make use of the nesting feature of LESS to put your code in logical groups, but avoid using more then three levels of nesting.
+* Make use of the nesting feature of LESS to put your code in logical groups, but avoid using more than three levels of nesting.
 * Put spaces after ``:`` in declarations.
 * Put spaces before ``{`` in rulesets.
 * When grouping selectors, use one line per selector.